The Clinician's Guide to the All on 4 Prothese

 The All-on-Four treatment concept is a highly organized and predictable workflow.
 When executed correctly, it provides patients with a fixed, full-arch prosthesis on the day of surgery.
 Let's walk through the key phases of the procedure, from the initial digital workup to the delivery of the final restoration.
 Each step builds on the last to ensure a stable, functional, and aesthetic outcome for your patients, reinforcing their trust in your practice and your clinical skill.

-Consultation and Digital Planning
+Your First Step: The Consultation and Digital Plan

 The journey begins with a thorough patient consultation.
 This initial appointment is foundational, involving a complete clinical evaluation of the patient's oral health, including their bite, existing dentition, and soft tissue condition.
 The critical component here is the diagnostic imaging, typically a cone-beam computed tomography (CBCT) scan.
 This 3D data is the backbone of your treatment plan, allowing you to assess bone volume and density with incredible accuracy.
 Using specialized software for digital treatment planning, you can virtually place the implants, avoiding vital structures and identifying the optimal positions for maximum stability.
 This phase is non-negotiable for achieving the predictable results that both you and your patients expect.